 The issue ends on a strange note, like something’s been resolved, even though it hasn’t (except the Kermit mystery).
 I wonder if Langridge is going to solve on mystery an issue, though I suppose the Animal changing isn’t actually a mystery.

 The best thing about the comic is the nuance.
 Langridge suggests, never says, Animal is scared he ate one of the stage rats.

-Part Two, You May Meet a Stranger!; writer and artist, Roger Langridge; colorist, Digikore Studios; letterer, Deron Bennett; editors, Aaron Sparrow and Paul Morrissey; publisher, Boom!
+You May Meet a Stranger!; writer and artist, Roger Langridge; colorist, Digikore Studios; letterer, Deron Bennett; editors, Aaron Sparrow and Paul Morrissey; publisher, Boom!
 Studios.